-A minimum of 36 points: five workshops, four seminars, and three related courses.
+The major in creative writing requires a minimum of 36 points: five workshops, four seminars, and three related courses.

-Workshop Curriculum
+Workshop Curriculum (15 points)

-Students in the workshops produce original works of fiction, poetry, or nonfiction and submit them to their classmates and instructor for a close critical analysis.
+Students in the workshops produce original works of fiction, poetry, or nonfiction, and submit them to their classmates and instructor for a close critical analysis.
 Workshop critiques (which include detailed written reports and thorough lineedits) assess the mechanics and merits of the writing pieces.
 Individual instructor conferences distill the critiques into a direct plan of action to improve the work.
 Student writers develop by practicing the craft under the diligent critical attention of their peers and instructor, which guides them toward new levels of creative endeavor.

-Fifteen points within the division in the following courses.
+Creative writing majors select 15 points within the division in the following courses.
 One workshop must be in a genre other than the primary focus.
 For instance, a fiction writer might take four fiction workshops and one poetry workshop.